 Until he gets the hang of it, I’ll interact with him while he’s on the blanket.
-I’ll play toys with him and read him one of the books, all while constantly praising him if he’s on the blanket.
-Eventually, the goal is to be able to leave the room for a minute and he will stay put without me right there.
+I’ll play with toys with him and read him one of the books, all while constantly praising him if he’s on the blanket.
+Eventually, the goal is to be able to leave the room for a minute and he will stay put without me right there beside him.

-He tried to run off of it several times when I did it.
+He tried to run off of the blanket several times when I did it.
 I corrected him by putting him back on the blanket and praised him when he was sitting on it again.
 Then I repeated which areas were yes and which were no.

 *After showing him what I wanted from him for several days, I added in consequences to continue the correction.
 Do what works best for your family.